klahnakoski/directories/README.md

 # Directory Visualization

-This is an experiment in matter.js to visualize files (circles) and directories (bounding boxes).
+This is an experiment to visualize files (circles) and directories (bounding boxes).

 * related files will attract
 * unrelated files will repel